Apollo 11 at 50: Celebrating first steps on another world

 The time was 4:17 p.m.

 "You got a bunch of guys about to turn blue.
-We're breathing again," Mission Control's Charlie Duke radioed back.
-(He would walk on the moon three years later.)
+We're breathing again," Mission Control radioed back.

-Armstrong descended the nine-rung ladder first, his left boot, size 9½, touching the lunar surface at 10:56 p.m.
+Armstrong descended the nine-rung ladder first, touching the lunar surface at 10:56 p.m.
 Aldrin followed him out 18 minutes later.

-Working in one-sixth Earth's gravity, they gathered rocks , set up experiments, planted an American flag stiffened with wires to make it look as if it were waving in the windless vacuum and took a congratulatory call from Nixon, who observed, "For one priceless moment in the whole history of man, all the people on this Earth are truly one."
+Working in one-sixth Earth's gravity, they gathered rocks, set up experiments and planted an American flag stiffened with wires to make it look as if it were waving in the windless vacuum.

-Dave Waldrup of Reston, Virginia, watched on TV that day, his 15th birthday, and recalled thinking: "Wow!
-What are we going to do next?
-It's literally not just the sky, but outer space is the limit.
-And I can't wait to be part of it."
-He went on to become an Air Force pilot and is now a volunteer at the National Air and Space Museum.

-The moonwalk lasted 2½ hours.
-The Eagle later reunited with Columbia, and the three astronauts headed home, splashing down July 24 in the Pacific.

-After spending 2½ weeks in quarantine in case they brought back deadly moon germs, Armstrong, Aldrin and Collins were given a ticker-tape parade in New York, followed by a frenzied monthlong world tour in which they met kings, queens and Pope Paul VI.

-Five more missions took men to the surface of the moon — Apollo 13 had to be aborted because of an explosion — before Project Apollo came to a premature end, the last three flights on the schedule scrapped.
-NASA put the entire Apollo tab at $25 billion, equivalent to more than $150 billion in today's dollars.
+Five more missions would take men to the surface of the moon — Apollo 13 had to be aborted because of an explosion — before Project Apollo came to a premature end, the last three flights on the schedule scrapped.

 The first lunar landing, at least, lifted America's spirits — indeed, the planet's — when it needed it.